Amanda Magalhães: First singles and Fragma

 Starting in 2018, Magalhães started to prepare her first album.
 Until 2020, she released three singles.
 The first was "Fazer Valer" (To Make It Count), featuring rapper Rincon Sapiência, a trap song created on the piano and released on 14 December on Rolling Stone Brasil's website and with lyrics inspired by Buddhism.
 After this song, she also released "Vai Ouvir" (Gonna Listen) and "Coração Só" (Lonely Heart).
 "Vai Ouvir", from 21 February 2019, was created after the end of a relationship and is influenced by gypsy jazz, which she listened to a lot during a trip to France to work on a play, besides elements of Latin music, Bollywood, pop, walking bass and references to Chico Buarque's play Gota d'Água (Water Drop).
 "Coração Só" was released on 4 July 2019, influenced by folk pop.

 As she released the fourth one, "Saiba" (Know It), on 4 November 2019, featuring Seu Jorge, she announced the three previous ones wouldn't be part of the album, titled Fragma.
 In July 2020, she released a single named "Na Sua Casa" (In Your House), released with a stop motion video recorded via an app.

 Influences

 Besides Alicia Keys, Norah Jones, Nina Simone and her own father, Magalhães also cites Daft Punk, FKJ, Hiatus Kaiyote, Solange Knowles, Ray Charles, Zaz, Flume, BaianaSystem, Céu, Rita Lee, Liniker, Jorge Aragão, Mozart, Alcione, Erykah Badu, Madonna, Elis Regina, Björk, Amy Winehouse, A Tribe Called Quest, Childish Gambino, Rosalía, Jorja Smith, Letrux, Caldeirão, Quincy Jones and others as influences.

 Acting career

-Magalhães worked on Netflix Brazilian series 3% on the role of Natália, and also on the series Psi, by HBO Brasil, and on the movie Querida Mamãe.
+Magalhães appeared in the Netflix Brazilian series 3% in the role of Natália, in the series Psi, by HBO Brasil, and in the movie Querida Mamãe.